emreyavas-robomigo/homebridge-http-co2-sensor/README.md

 sudo npm install -g emreyavas-robomigo/homebridge-http-co2-sensor
 ```

-## Updating the humidity in HomeKit
+## Updating the Co2 Level in HomeKit

 The _'CarbonDioxideLevel'_ characteristic has the permission to `notify` the HomeKit controller of state
-changes. `homebridge-HTTP-CO2-sensor` supports two concepts to send humidity changes to HomeKit.
+changes. `homebridge-HTTP-CO2-sensor` supports two concepts to send Co2 Level changes to HomeKit.

 ### The 'pull' way:

 The 'pull' way is probably the easiest to set up and supported in every scenario. `homebridge-http-co2-sensor`
-requests the humidity of the sensor in an specified interval (pulling) and sends the value to HomeKit.
+requests the Co2 Level of the sensor in an specified interval (pulling) and sends the value to HomeKit.
 Look for `pullInterval` in the list of configuration options if you want to configure it.

 ### The 'push' way: